ANYANTUDRE/Audio-Transformers-Hugging-Face/1. Working with audio data/NOTES.md

-# Introduction to audio data
+# I. Introduction to audio data

 By nature, **a sound wave is a continuous signal.**
 - **Problem:** digital devices which expect finite arrays.